Pope County judge accused of improper behavior announces retirement after facing more complaints

 •Attending an online class on judicial ethics.

-After Bourne announced he was stepping down from his position, all complaints against him were dismissed, the commission said in its news release.
+After Bourne announced he was stepping down from his position, all complaints against him will be dismissed, the commission said in its news release.

 Bourne could not be reached at his chambers on Tuesday afternoon.